Dimsohub/Marketing-Campaign-Insights-Analysis/README.md

 Tool: Google Colab

-The results can be found in the colab file
+The results can be found in the colab file and in the presentations for the project.